KIDSTAGE Teaching Artists

 Village Theatre KIDSTAGE youth education classes, camps, and productions are led by some of the region’s finest teaching artists, directors, choreographers, music directors, and musical theatre writers and composers.
 They are listed alphabetically by first name.

 Village Theatre Youth Education staff members frequently interact with students and families as well.
-They are listed at the bottom of this page.
+They are listed at the bottom of this page along with their titles.

 A PNW native, Adam grew up as a wee lad in the quaint city of Olympia, WA before venturing up to Seattle and earning his degree in Music Composition, Playwriting, and Directing from Cornish College of the Arts.
 An active member of the fabulous Seattle theater community for more than 10 years, Adam has had the pleasure of acting as the Issaquah KIDSTAGE Originals composing mentor for the past six years, working alongside incredible youth artists to create, develop, and give life to multiple original musical productions.